 Yes, I am aware that it’s a little funny that, of all courses I could have picked to play today, I picked the one with “Amigos” in the name.
 In fact, it’s one of the reasons I chose it.
-If you are unaware of why this might be a tiny bit funny, just scroll down a bit and see the title of my last post.
+If you are unaware of why this might be a tiny bit funny, just check out my previous post.

 The main reason I chose to play at Los Amigos Golf Course in Downey today is that I was looking for a cheap and relatively convenient (as in somewhat close to home) course and a tee time that was in the late morning.
 I spent the early half of this week out in Houston, but unfortunately it was for work and I didn’t get to play any golf out there.
 With an exhausting week behind me, I wanted to sleep in a bit and play a late morning round.